Gainesville lies in northern Georgia’s Hall County, roughly 55 miles northeast of Atlanta.

 Its finger-like projections create more than 1,000 km of stunning shoreline, which are visited by somewhere in the region of 10 million people each year.

 They come to sail across its waters, try their hand at water sports including jet skiing, and enjoy the white sand beaches of the resort and waterpark.

-During the winter months, the islands in the lake are decorated with almost ten kilometres of Christmas lights, which together form the largest animated lightshow in the world.
+During the winter months, the islands in the lake are decorated with about 6 miles of Christmas lights, which together form the largest animated lightshow in the world.

 A drive through display of the lights incorporates a Christmas village, amusement rides, and live nativity scene.

 2. Northeast Georgia History Center

 This centre is better thought of as a museum, dedicated to preserving the history of this corner of Georgia.

 Its artefacts and historic buildings date back 11,000 years, and include a wooden cabin built in the eighteenth century that was once the home of an important leader of the Cherokee nation, White Path.

 Next to it is a historic blacksmith shop, while inside exhibition spaces include one called the Land of Promise, which tells the story of the people of the region from its earliest times to the present day.

 There’s also a folk-art gallery, and the Northeast Georgia Sports Hall of Fame.